Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Evaluation

 \subsection{Microbenchmark}

-\subsubsection{KV cache transformation.}
+\subsubsection{KV Cache transformation.}

-In this part, we demonstrate the effectiveness of KV cache transformation.
-To clearly compare different methods, we focus on the procedure of a single KV cache transformation.
-Basic is the basic KV transformation solution presented in \S\ref{subsubsec:kv_migration}.
-We use the $4\times(TP1) \to TP4$ as a representative example, which is also the most important transformation for supporting the occurrence of long context requests.
-Considering that in this scale-up transformation, the KV cache utilization would already be very high, we set the overall KV cache utilization to be 90\% in these experiments.
+In this part, we demonstrate the effectiveness of KV Cache transformation.
+To clearly compare different methods, we focus on the procedure of a single KV Cache transformation.
+We use the $4\times(TP1) \to TP4$ as a representative example, which is also the most common transformation for supporting the occurrence of long context requests.
+Specifically, for the MoE model (Qwen3-30B-A3B), its transformation is $4\times(TP1EP1) \to TP4EP4$.
+Considering that in this scale-up transformation, the KV Cache already reaches high utilization, we set the overall KV Cache utilization to be 90\% in these experiments.

-\parabf{Transformation time.} We test the time cost of KV cache transformation with different solutions.
-Basic solution introduces 3.15 - 4 ms extra time cost while serving different LLMs, while \name- (without overlapping) decreases it by up to 61\%.
-These results show the effectiveness of the page-friendly header-centric KV cache layout.
-With overlapping, \name further decreases the cost by 86\%.
+\parabf{Transformation time.} We test the time cost of KV Cache transformation with different solutions in Figure~\ref{fig:KV_cost_evaluation}. \name introduces 3.15 - 4 ms extra time cost while serving different LLMs, while \name-i1 decreases it by up to 61\%.
+These results show the effectiveness of the page-friendly header-centric KV Cache layout.
+With pipelining, \name-i2 further decreases the cost by 86\%.

-\parabf{GPU memory saving.} We further quantify the GPU memory cost with different solutions.
-The results are shown in Figure~\ref{fig:KV_memory_evaluation}.
-The memory utilized by PT is 91.6\% lower than that of the Basic solution.
-With \name, we consistently maintain additional memory usage below 70 MB, allowing for transformation even under extremely high load scenarios.
+\parabf{GPU memory saving.} We further quantify the GPU memory cost and the results are shown in Figure~\ref{fig:KV_memory_evaluation}.
+The memory utilized by \name-i1 is 91.6\% lower than that of \name.
+With \name-i1, we consistently maintain additional memory usage below 70 MB, allowing for transformation even under high load scenarios.